aalling93/Sentinel_1_python/README.md

 Due to the geometry of the SAR and its moving platform, typical SAR imaging sensors are designed to take focused images with good resolution under the assumption that their target is stationary during image acquisition.
 This focusing can not be made on moving targets, and normal SAR instruments are therefore ill suited to detect fast moving objects, such as ships.
 The results is a well resolved static background and poorly resolved moving target.
 In non-cooperative surveillance tasks, this is a significant problem.
 Under the assumption that a target is moving perpendicular to the line of sight of the SAR with a constant acceleration, it is possible to reduce the problem by taking the doppler shift of the SAR images into consideration.
 Maritime vessels do not normally follow such patterns.
 Hence, more complex trajectory patterns must be accounted for when looking at ships with SAR instruments.

 In summary, using the capabilities of a SAR instrument, it should be possible to detect ships on the ocean surface.

+# Acknowledgments
+ <a class="anchor" id="Acknowledgments"></a>
+Myself,
+Simon Lupemba,
+Eigil Lippert

+ # Licence
+See License file.
+In short:

+1. Cite me in your work! something like: Kristian Aalling Sørensen, 2022, kaaso@space.dtu.dk
+2. Get as many as possible to follow me on Github.
+You and your colleagues who use this at the very least.
+I am a like-hunter.
+3. Star this repository, conditioned to the same as above.
+4. Maybe write me an email or two, telling me how amazing job I did?
+5. Help me with improving the work.
+I am always looking for collaborators.